Mattsi-Jansky/recipes/apple-pie.md

 ## Meta

-WIP Apple pie with cloves.
-Not yet battle-proven.
+Apple pie with cloves, like my grandma used to make.

 * Servings: 4-6
 * Calories per serving: ???